 Why Wasn’t it Caught?

-Each of the obfuscation methodologies were designed to bypass a specific layer of the Microsoft 365 security infrastructure.
+Each of the obfuscation advanced malware methodologies were designed for bypassing a specific layer of the Microsoft 365 security control infrastructure.
 While we understand how each was used in turn, we are still confused as to how ATP fails to detect this technique in emulation.
 Creating a batch file and calling the msiexec application is considered malicious, even if it fails to run.
 We must assume, then, that none of these files are being tested by the sandbox layer.
 Unfortunately, because each file is unique, no two attachments have the same MD5 hash, requiring each file to be given additional scrutiny.